Veterans

 Our remarkable district, bordering the nation’s capital and the Potomac River, is home to several key military installations, including the Pentagon and Arlington National Cemetery, the final resting place for tens of thousands of men and women who served our country with valor.

+I lead the Veterans Transition Support Act, which aims to improve the disability claims process for veterans.
+The bill would expand the Solid Start program to help transitioning service members file claims pre-separation and minimize interruptions in medical care and benefits.
 We owe our troops and, after their service, our veterans, the best possible care.
-And when there are problems with that care, we should move in good faith – and without unnecessary partisan rancor – to remedy the situation.
+And when there are problems with accessing that care, we should move in good faith—and without unnecessary partisan rancor—to remedy the situation.

-We also must strive to be a nation that engages in foreign conflicts only as a last result after diplomatic options are exhausted, with deeply thoughtful consideration of all factors.
+We also must strive to be a nation that engages in foreign conflicts only as a last resort after diplomatic options are exhausted, with deeply thoughtful consideration of all factors.